Singing lessons near me in Sydney, NSW

 Vocal Adjustments for Song Dynamics

-Ruth taught 15 days ago
+Ruth taught about 1 month ago

 The tutor and student focused on vocal warm-ups, breathing exercises, and song practice, specifically "Wonderwall," "Creep," and "Amazing Grace."
 They worked on vocal technique, lyrical accuracy, phrasing, and dynamics, with the student showing improvement in vocal control and expressiveness.
 No specific homework was assigned, but practice was encouraged.